stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Dark mode support.
 * New: Fading AIMP peak mode, a combination of AIMP and Fade Out mode.
 * Improved: Curve mode can use a horizontal gradient.
-* Improved: The curve is no longer visible as a flat line if no track is playing.
+* Improved: The curve is no longer visible as a flat line when no track is playing.

 v0.6.0.3, 2024-01-13